chinedufn/rectangle-pack/README.md

 support our goal of flexibly supporting all use cases.

-- The heuristic is provided by the caller instead of having `rectangle-pack` decide on the heuristic.
+- The heuristic is provided by the caller instead of having `rectangle-pack` decide on a user provided heuristic.

 - When splitting an available section of a bin into two new sections of a bin - we do not decide on how the split should occur arbitrarily.
-  Instead, we base it on the heuristic.
-Whichever split (vertical or horizontal) produces the largest delta between the heuristic scores of the two new bins will be used.
+  Instead, we base it on the user provided `more_suitable_containers` heuristic function.

 - There is a third dimension.